DoctorMcKay/node-internet-relay-chat/README.md

 # node-internet-relay-chat

 This is a Node.js module that's designed to provide as complete of an IRC interface as is possible.
-This module is still in development; as such, many events and methods are missing.

 # License